 - Experts within the field

 The mpd² program has a unique and diverse student body.
-Our students typically enter the program with three to 30 years of experience in positions that range from engineer to designer to manager to CEO, in industries from food to medical devices to military equipment to consulting, and have come from companies including Microsoft, Baxter International, General Electric, Harley-Davidson, and Wrigley, as well as a variety of smaller and/or private companies.
+Our students typically enter the program with three to 30 years of experience in positions that range from engineer to designer to manager to CEO, in industries from food to medical devices to military equipment to consulting, and have come from companies including Microsoft, Baxter International, General Electric, Harley-Davidson, SC Johnson, Northrop Grumman, Brightstar, and Mars Wrigley, as well as a variety of smaller and/or private companies.

 The curriculum consists of 24 required courses; each course is five weeks long.
 Courses are open only to mpd² students, and all students take the same classes in sequence.